 Though technically still operating under Sega's consumer division, after the completion of Sonic the Hedgehog, the entire team moved from Tokyo to San Francisco, sharing office space with Sega Technical Institute, who contributed to the development of Sonic the Hedgehog 2.

 In 1995, Sonic Team was officially established as a division within Sega, known internally as Sega CS3 R&D Division.
 The studio was headed up by Yuji Naka, with Naoto Ohshima and Takashi Iizuka directly below.
-The studio was renamed to Sega AM8 R&D Division in 1998 after the AM/CS distinction was abandoned, and in 2000, AM5 was spun off as an independent studio, at last being officially known as Sonic Team.
+The studio was renamed to Sega R&D 8 in 1998 after the AM/CS distinction was abandoned, and in 2000, R&D8 was spun off as an independent studio, at last being officially known as Sonic Team.

 In 1999, following the US release of Sonic Adventure, Sonic Team USA was established in San Francisco as Sonic Team's US satellite studio.
-Another Sega studio, United Game Artists, was merged into Sonic Team in October 2003, and Sonic Team itself was merged back into Sega in July 2004, though it has continued to operate, responsible for the Sonic the Hedgehog and Phantasy Star franchises.
-Today, Sonic Team is headed by Takashi Iizuka.
+Another Sega studio, United Game Artists, was merged into Sonic Team in October 2003, and Sonic Team itself was merged back into Sega in July 2004, though it has continued to operate, responsible for the Sonic the Hedgehog and Puyo Puyo franchises.
+After Yuji Naka left Sonic Team, Akinori Nishiyama, headed the team in Japan.
+After Sega Studio USA was integrated back into Japan Takashi Iizuka headed the team.
+At Sega it currently operates as the second consumer R&D division.

 Also Known As